windnode/WindNODE_ABW/docs/scenarios.rst

 Power-to-heat
 ^^^^^^^^^^^^^

-By 2035, for the NEP scenario, it is assumed that 15 % of the total heat demand are supplied by heat pumps.
+By 2035, for the NEP scenario, it is assumed that 15 % of the total heat demand is supplied by heat pumps.
 For the climate neutral scenario in 2050 it is estimated that 70 % of the total heat demand is covered by heat supply from heat pumps.
 The inherent thermal storage capacity induced by pipes in decentral heating systems is assumed with 20 l/kW of installed heat pump power according to suggestions by the manufacturer Viessmann :cite:`viessmann2011`.
-The additional heat storage capacity for buffering is estimated with 60 l/kW of installed heat pump power.
+The additional heat storage capacity for buffering (which provides flexibility) is estimated with 60 l/kW of installed heat pump power.
-For the scenarios _PTH+_ and _PTH++_ an increased heating storage capacity for heating systems equipped with heat pumps is assumed.
+For the scenarios *PTH+* and *PTH++* an increased heating storage capacity for heating systems equipped with heat pumps is assumed.
 Total heat storage capacity is given in brackets in the table below.

 .. include:: pth_scenarios.rst